pachyderm/pachyderm/doc/fundamentals/append_overwrite.md

 file-based system that is distributed and supports data of all types of files (binary, csv, json, images, etc) from many sources and users.
-That data is processed in parallel across many different jobs and pipeline using the Pachyderm Pipeline System (pps).
+That data is processed in parallel across many different jobs and pipelines using the Pachyderm Pipeline System (pps).
 The Pachyderm File System (pfs) and Pachyderm Pipeline System (pps) are designed to work together to get the right version of the right data to the right container at the right time.